-The Appraisal Districts have the responsibility for appraising all of the property in the District as well as other taxing units in Lamar County and Red River County, respectively.
-The Appraisal Districts are each governed by a board of five directors appointed by voters of the governing bodies of various Lamar County and Red River County political subdivisions, respectively.
-The District's taxes are collected by the Lamar County and Red River County Tax Assessors/Collectors.
+The Appraisal District has the responsibility for appraising the majority of the property in the District as well as other taxing units in Houston County.
+The Appraisal District is governed by a board of six directors appointed by voters of the governing bodies of various Houston County political subdivisions.
+The District's taxes are collected by the Houston County Tax Assessor/Collector (the "Tax Assessor/Collector").

-The Appraisal Districts do not tax personal property not used in the production of income, such as personal automobiles.
+The Appraisal District does not tax personal property that is not used in the production of income, such as personal automobiles.